Multiple injuries: Serious crash closes SH1 near Waiouru

-Up to 10 people have been injured in a serious three-car crash that has closed State Highway 1 in the central North Island.
+Up to 10 people have been injured in a horror crash that has closed State Highway 1 south of Waiouru in the central North Island.

 A helicopter had been sent from Palmerston North.